 - Deep pain, right in the middle of the knee: May be rupture of the anterior or posterior cruciate ligaments.

-Remedies for knee pain
+Remedies and medication for knee pain

 The anti-inflammatory drugs in pill form can be used as long as indicated by the doctor, but if you apply an ointment such as Algesal, Cataflan or Calminex you can get some pain relief, these ointments can be purchased at the pharmacy without a prescription.